Bayli (singer): Solo career

-Bayli released single "16" in 2021.
-The song described her mother's life story, as well as her ambition and influence on Bayli; it was reworked into a memorial song after her unexpected death.
-It and previous singles were included in debut EP, stories from new york, which also released in 2021.
-Bayli said the EP's concept "came naturally," as after making songs for the project, she noticed they all had a common thread relating to her New York City background, stating that "with all the ways the city has influenced my identity with music and art and fashion and even my family's identity too, it just felt so right."
+Bayli released the single "16" in 2021.
+The song describes her mother's life story, as well as her ambition and influence on Bayli; it was reworked into a memorial song after her unexpected death.
+It and previous singles were included in her debut EP, Stories from New York, which also released in 2021.
+Bayli said the EP's concept came after making songs for the project, when she noticed they all had a common thread relating to her New York City background, stating that "with all the ways the city has influenced my identity with music and art and fashion and even my family's identity too, it just felt so right."
 The EP also embodies her desire to share stories from a new perspective: "As a Black woman, as a queer person, as a person at the intersection of all these things, I would love to be there to tell new stories.
-That’s what stories from new york is."
+That’s what Stories from New York is."

-In 2022, Bayli received broad recognition for her single "TELLY BAG", an ode for her love of the Telfar bag.
-The Fader featured the single as a "Song You Need."
-It and Paper praised "TELLY BAG" for its "effortless breeziness" and "laidback vibes."
-Reviewers noted "TELLY BAG"'s explicit queerness and connection to queer culture, with BroadwayWorld describing it as a "gay anthem."
+In 2022, Bayli received recognition for her single "Telly Bag", an ode to her love of the Telfar bag.
+The Fader featured the single as a "Song You Need".
+The Fader and Paper magazine praised "Telly Bag" for its "effortless breeziness" and "laidback vibes."
+Reviewers noted "Telly Bag"'s explicit queerness and connection to queer culture, with BroadwayWorld describing it as a "gay anthem."

 Bayli released a second EP, Stories 2, in October 2022.
-Following the release, she went on tour with Magdalena Bay.

-Metro Weekly spotlighted Bayli as an Editor's Pick musician.
+Following its release, she went on tour with Magdalena Bay.
+Metro Weekly spotlighted Bayli as an Editor's Pick musician in 2022.

-In 2025, Bayli announced a new era, featuring more EDM-focused pop.
-She announced the album "NO RE-ENTRY" releasing on November 11th, 2025.
+In 2025, Bayli announced a new era featuring more EDM-focused pop.
+Her EP No Re-Entry released on November 11, 2025.
 The album features collaborations with Cortisa Star, Fetish, and Kevin Aviance.
-The album is a return to her; gay pop.

 Collaborations

 Bayli has had several official remixes for her singles: "sushi for breakfast" with Junglepussy, "boys lie" with SEBii, and "clown shit" with Sophie.

-Bayli collaborated with Gia Woods on the single "Spend It."
+Bayli collaborated with Gia Woods on the single "Spend It".

 Personal life

-Bayli has stated she does not have a specific label she uses in terms of her sexuality, which is on a spectrum; however, she does identify as queer and gay.
+Bayli has stated she does not have a specific label she uses in terms of her sexuality, but she does identify as queer and gay.